Bodo-inc/Bodo-examples/Kubernetes/README.md

 - Access to a Kubernetes cluster such as AWS EKS.
 To start a new Kubernetes Cluster in EKS, you can follow our guide here [Create EKS Cluster](#create-eks-cluster-using-kops-optional).

 - Create a docker image that contains your intended Bodo version and Python scripts and upload it to a docker registry such as Docker Hub so that K8s can pull it.
 For reference, see this [Dockerfile](docker/Dockerfile).
+We have provided two python scripts which support bodo.

+1. `pi.py` which is used for basic testing or validation purposes
+2. `chicago_crimes.py` whic can used to test bodo on a larger dataset.

 A docker image created from this Dockerfile is also available on DockerHub: [bodoaidocker/kube-mpioperator-minimal](https://hub.docker.com/r/bodoaidocker/kube-mpioperator-minimal/tags).
 You can use this as the base image for your own docker image.
-For testing and validation purposes this image also includes the [Chicago Crimes example](docker/chicago_crimes.py), which is used in this tutorial.
+For testing and validation purposes this image also includes the [pi calculation example](docker/chicago_crimes.py), which is used in this tutorial.
 In case of private registries, follow instructions from [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).